 ELECTRIC BIKES:

-Electric bikes are, as the name suggests, part electric.
-They have a battery and a motor, and because of this they're heavier than other bikes, but you'll never curse a hill again in your life.
+Electric bikes are, as the name suggests, part electric cycles.
+They have a battery and a motor, and because of this they're heavier than other cycles, but you'll never curse a hill again in your life.
+Most have different levels of assist so you still get exercise if that's what you're after.

 When you start pedalling, the motor ‘kicks in' and gives you a push as if you had a fierce tailwind at your back, meaning you can essentially go anywhere at a steady pace without breaking a sweat.
 (Under UK legislation, the motor has to stop helping you once you hit 15.5mph, so you won't get the chance to rocket uphill at 60mph just in case that was your intention).
-The most popular types of bikes are hybrid bikes, but electric mountain bikes are also popular with those who love the downhill bit but aren't so fond of the uphill, and now there are electric road bikes and electric folding bikes too.
+The most popular types of electric cycles are hybrid bikes, but electric mountain bikes are also popular with those who love the downhill bit but aren't so fond of the uphill, and now there are many different types of electric bikes including folding electric bikes, electric road bikes, e hybrids and eMTB.
+What are the best electric bikes?

 Defining characteristics: A hybrid bike, mountain bike, road bike or folding bike with a battery and a motor.